What Was Mikhail Gorbachev's Net Worth and Salary?

 Mikhail Gorbachev was a Soviet former statesman who had a net worth of $5 million at the time of his death in August 2022.
-Mikhail Gorbachev died on August 30, 2022 at the age of 91.
-Mikhail Gorbachev served as the final leader of the Soviet Union from 1985 to 1991.
-Gorbachev served as General Secretary of the Community Party of the Soviet Union from 1985 until 1991.
+Mikhail Gorbachev died on August 30, 2022, at the age of 91.
+Gorbachev served as the final leader of the Soviet Union from 1985 to 1991.
+He served as General Secretary of the Communist Party of the Soviet Union from 1985 until 1991.
 He was the country's head of state from 1988 until 1991.
 His official titles were Chairman of the Presidium of the Supreme Soviet (1988-1989), Chairman of the Supreme Soviet (1989-1990), and President of the Soviet Union (1990-1991).
-Although he originally embraced Marxist-Leninist ideals, he eventually led a number of democratic reforms that increased freedoms in the Soviet Union, and played a critical role in bringing an end to the Cold War.
+Although he originally embraced Marxist-Leninist ideals, he eventually led a number of democratic reforms that increased freedoms in the Soviet Union and played a critical role in bringing an end to the Cold War.
 Following his resignation in 1991, Gorbachev created his own foundation.
-Gorbachev has been awarded the Novel Peace Prize, Otto Hahn Peace Medal, and Harvey Prize.
-In 2008 he formed the Independent Democratic Party of Russia with Alexander Lebedev.
+He was awarded the Nobel Peace Prize, Otto Hahn Peace Medal, and Harvey Prize.
+In 2008, he formed the Independent Democratic Party of Russia with Alexander Lebedev.

 Early Life and Education

-Mikhail Gorbachev was born on March 2, 1931 in Privolnoye, Stavropol Krai, Soviet Union to poor peasant parents Sergey and Maria.
+Mikhail Gorbachev was born on March 2, 1931, in Privolnoye, Stavropol Krai, Soviet Union.
+He was the son of poor peasant parents, Sergey and Maria.
 He had a younger brother named Aleksandr who was born in 1947.
 When Gorbachev was three years old, he moved to the collective farm formed by his maternal grandparents.
-During Stalin's Great Purge, Gorbachev's maternal and paternal grandfathers were arrested and placed in labor camps.
+During Stalin's Great Purge, Mikhail's maternal and paternal grandfathers were arrested and placed in labor camps.
 His father joined the Red Army during World War II.
 After the war, Gorbachev joined the Soviet political youth organization Komsomol, becoming the leader of his local group.
-In the latter half of the 40s, he helped his father operate combine harvesters on the collective farm.
+In the latter half of the '40s, he helped his father operate combine harvesters on the collective farm.

-In 1950, Gorbachev became a candidate member of the Communist Party, and enrolled at Moscow State University to study law.
+In 1950, Mikhail became a candidate member of the Communist Party and enrolled at Moscow State University to study law.
 Two years later, he became a full Communist Party member.
 Gorbachev graduated from MSU in 1955.

 Communist Party, 1955-1984